squareblob/MountAugusta/Constitution.md

 ## C. Trials

-I. All parties shall have the opportunity to be present for the trial; by having access to the subreddit /r/mtaugustajustice.
+i.
+All parties shall have the opportunity to be present for the trial; by having access to the subreddit /r/mtaugustajustice.

-II.
+ii.
 Proper decorum and respect for the court process is requested.

-III.
+iii.
 Comments unrelated to the trial, not providing evidence, or expressing opinions as to guilt or innocence will be removed.

-IV.
+iv.
 Order of Trial

 > a.
 Prosecution presents claim;
 >